The new year is upon us.

 As already stated, the goals that comprise your resolutions must be realistic.
 You dream big and those goals and aspirations look great on paper, but oftentimes those goals are not achievable when applied to your daily life.
 When you keep your smaller goals realistic, you are better able to accomplish those goals and grow more confident.

-In recovery, being “real” is an essential foundation to maintain sobriety goals.
+In recovery, being “real” is an essential foundation for maintaining.
 Sayings such as one day at a time, is a perfect example of a small, realistic step that can be followed and within that small step you can break it down further into even smaller steps to ensure you are keeping up with your goal of recovery.

 Step 5: Partner Up